🥭🌴 Global Family Kitchen

 Selecting Cabbage

-Choose firm, heavy cabbage heads with crisp leaves for the best texture when boiled.
-Green or red varieties work well, as noted in our Vegetarian Recipes (Serious Eats).
+Choose firm, heavy cabbage heads with crisp leaves for the best texture in boiled cabbage recipes.
+Green or red varieties work well, as noted by Serious Eats.

 Enhancing Flavor